Applications for public consultation are shown below, representations must be made as per the guidance on the linked and related pages.

 - in a public register held at the Council's Civic Centre.

-In addition, local authorities and business (known as 'responsible authorities') are notified of all new applications and variations to existing licences.
+In addition, other regulatory bodies such as trading standards and the Police (known as 'responsible authorities') are notified of all new applications and variations to existing licences.

 You can also view decision notices for existing licences.